 BROAD-BASED EMPLOYEE OWNERSHIP

 Broad-based employee ownership refers to business structures that offer every full-time employee an avenue towards becoming an owner of that business.
 Employees may own the business in-part or in whole, directly or indirectly.
 Broad-based employee ownership is distinct from other types of employee benefits that offer equity or profit sharing only to selected employees, executives, or managers.
-While there are different types of broad-based employee ownership differ, all employee owned companies three key groups:
+While models of broad-based employee ownership differ, all employee-owned companies benefit three key groups:

 Business owners.
 Selling business owners use employee ownership as a tool to create an (often tax advantaged) internal market for their company shares while preserving their legacy as business owner and/or founder